tkajder/elian-translator/README.md

 Notes
 -----
 For readability output is wrapped to a default of 70 characters, with 1 space between characters in words, and 4 spaces between words in a line.
 These defaults can be changed in the underlying class functions.

+There is no formal definition of punctuation in the Elian script standard and none is defined here.